Cinematic background for Michael Paré

 Starhunter

-Base for his major sci-fi television work.
+Production hub for his long-running sci-fi television work.

 Editorial & Reference